-The Civic Education Project's CivicWeek brings together outstanding high school students from around the country for service, learning, leadership, and laughter.
+The Civic Education Project's CivicWeek brings together outstanding students from around the country for service, learning, leadership, and laughter.
 The city becomes a classroom as students gain hands-on experience with important social issues and explore careers that make a difference in fields like health, human rights, law, politics, and urban development.

 CivicWeek Page Block with Video

 - Engage in hands-on service in communities

 - Learn about important social problems and inspiring solutions

 - Explore an exciting city